RichardTMiles/CarbonPHPExamples/README.md

 ```

 Once you have composer installed you can use it to install the dependencies and set up
 our [PSR-4 namespacing](https://www.php-fig.org/psr/psr-4/) for this project.
+Many projects incorrectly use a global
+error handler without unregistering it.
+This can cause issues with other libraries.
+Because of this it is common to
+invoke `ThrowableHandler::start();` in multiple places.
+This is not necessary, but again common to override others poor
+practices.

 ```BASH
 ./composer.phar install